 How is DemoFest different from other project showcases?

 DemoFest is a place to view actual learning solutions demonstrated by the people who designed and built them.
-Unlike poster sessions at other conferences that usually contain cardboard and paper displays of a course’s features, DemoFest instead offers you the opportunity to see the actual projects themselves and to talk to the developers and designers who built them.
+Unlike poster sessions at other conferences that usually contain cardboard and paper displays of a course’s features, DemoFest instead offers you the opportunity to see the actual projects themselves and talk to the developers and designers who built them.
 It’s also important to note that DemoFest is NOT a vendor product showcase where solutions are sold to you.
-It’s instead a peer-to-peer opportunity to explore what others in the industry are working on, and learn from one another’s experiences.
+It’s instead a peer-to-peer opportunity to explore what others in the industry are working on and learn from one another’s experiences.

 Why would I want to share a project at DemoFest?

 DemoFest is an opportunity to show your projects and get recognition, insights, and feedback.
 It’s a fun and collaborative experience that can help you expand your professional network and also help others in our field explore how to approach problems in new ways.